-- The datasets for this work are from Equinor on their operations in Volve field, Norway.
-The data include - 453 24 suits of well logs, and 3-D reservoir models in Eclipse and RMS formats.
-The data, models (eclipse and - RMS formats), and the rule-based calculation script to generate lithofacies and porosity/permeability proportions - are archived on Zenodo as Otoo & Hodgetts, (2020).
+- 450 The dataset for this work is from Equinor (Volve field, Norway), and was made available to the public in - 451 2018.
+The data include 24 suits of well logs, and 3-D reservoir models in Eclipse and RMS formats.
+The - data, models (eclipse and RMS formats), and the rule-based calculation script to generate lithofacies and - porosity/permeability proportions are archived on Zenodo as Otoo & Hodgetts, (2020).

-456 GPMTM Software
+454 GPMTM Software